Surviving the JurassicMan: A Tale of Misadventure

 The bike course’s elevation is what nightmares are made of.
 The total elevation gain is approximately 2,500 meters.
 I missed several turns, my bike computer might as well have displayed hieroglyphics, and the hills were relentless.
 Multiple emergency stops were needed, including one awkwardly at a cricket club.
 Sorry, cricket enthusiasts.

 The climbs were brutal, and my legs felt like they were being tenderised for a gourmet meal.
 By the time I reached T2, I was spent.
-Refuelling and changing into trail shoes felt like an eternity, marking the most extended T2 transition I had ever recorded.
-14 minutes!s
+Refuelling and changing into trail shoes felt like an eternity, making it the longest T2 transition I had ever recorded: 14 minutes!s

 The final leg was the Jurassic Coastal Path marathon, with an elevation gain of around 1,500 meters.
-And I was armed with a letter box map.
+And I was armed with a letterbox map.
 Felt like one of those orientation races.
 Running well but facing constant ups and downs, I had more emergency stops, including one at a community centre and another behind some bushes.
-The coastal path needed to be marked, leading me astray multiple times.
+The coastal path needed to be marked, as it led me astray multiple times.
 After overtaking the same person three times, I decided to stick with him for the rest of the race—strength in numbers.

 As darkness fell, the cliffs loomed ominously close.
 The emergency blanket and torch suddenly made sense.
 Together, we stumbled through the night, slower than I’d have liked, but at least not alone.